Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Urine Test Refusal - Increased¹ (consecutive suspension) 3 years 2 years

-Note 1: Suspension lengths are increased if any of the following has occurred within the past five years prior to the current DUII arrest: a DUII conviction; participation in a DUII diversion; or a suspension under implied consent law.
+Note 1: Suspension lengths are increased if any of the following has occurred within the past five years prior to the current DUII arrest: a DUII conviction; a DUII diversion; or an implied consent license suspension.
+See ORS 813.430.

 If you act quickly (typically within 10 days of your arrest), you can request an appeal of the proposed suspension for failing or refusing the test.
 A hearing (commonly known as a "DMV hearing") will then be scheduled on your appeal request.
 Contact an Oregon DUI attorney for more information.
 If you had a valid Oregon driver license at the time of your breath test failure / refusal, you should have received a temporary permit that allows you to drive for the 29 days following your arrest On the 30th day after your arrest, the suspension begins (unless your appeal is successful).
 The DMV will not issue a driver license to a person whose driving record indicates a pending Implied Consent Law.

-RELATED TO ISSUE TWO ABOVE: If you are convicted of the DUII charge, your license will be suspended or revoked typically for one year (suspension), three years (suspension), or life (revocation).
+RELATED TO ISSUE TWO (CRIMINAL CHARGE) ABOVE If you are convicted of the DUII charge, your license will be suspended or revoked typically for one year (suspension), three years (suspension), or life (revocation).
 [Defendants who enter and successfully complete the diversion program are not convicted of DUII and do not face this additional suspension.]
 Refer to the table below for suspension / revocation lengths for DUII convictions:

-DUII 1st Conviction Yes Suspension 1 year none¹
+DUII 1st Conviction Yes Suspension 1 year none

-2nd Conviction w/in 5 years Yes Suspension 3 years 90 days²
+2nd Conviction <5 years from 1st Yes Suspension 3 years Not Eligible

-3rd Conviction or Felony DUII Yes Revocation Permanent³ Not Eligible
+3rd+ Conviction or Felony DUII Yes Revocation Permanent Not Eligible

-Note 3: A driver permanently revoked may petition the court for reinstatement after 10 years.
+Note 2: A driver permanently revoked following a third DUII conviction may petition the court for reinstatement after 10 years.

-To get your license reinstated following a first DUII conviction suspension you must install an ignition interlock device for one year; show proof of alcohol / drug treatment completion; file an SR-22 (and keep it on file for three years); and pay a $75 reinstatement fee.
+To get your license reinstated following a first Oregon DUI conviction suspension you must install an ignition interlock device for one year; show proof of alcohol / drug treatment completion; file an SR-22 (and keep it on file for three years); and pay a $75 reinstatement fee.

 A driver also faces a suspension / revocation if convicted of other traffic crimes such as reckless driving, vehicular assault, or hit and run.
 [A conviction for an infraction / violation (such as speeding) usually does not result in a license suspension.]
 Some positive news―to the extent that suspensions overlap, they generally run concurrently and not consecutively (except suspensions for refusing a urine test).